szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 ### Problems with the Current Solution

 Firstly, I think the current solution is **not self-explanatory**, it could use some comments and additional documentation for a new developer to understand what's going on.
-Therefore the **maintenance is difficult**, hence the reason for the two functions, I simply didn't wanna touch the `read_activities_from_user_input` function when building the journal entry parser functionality. _"- I'm not touching that!
-Who knows what's gonna happen??!"_, we all know this situation.
+Therefore the **maintenance is difficult**, hence the reason for the two functions, I simply didn't wanna touch the `read_activities_from_user_input` function when building the journal entry parser functionality.
+We've all been in a situation where we said, or heard somebody say: _"- I'm not changing that!
+Who knows what's gonna happen??!"_.

-The 3 nested `while` loops are pretty much unavoidable with this approach, however as the format of the user input files is getting more complex, the more `while` loops we will need to introduce, making the code **not scalable**.
+The 3 nested `while` loops are pretty much unavoidable with this approach, however as the format of the `user_input` files is getting more complex, the more `while` loops we will need to introduce, making the code **not scalable**.

 Both functions have to change all the time because they **take on more than one responsibility**.
 They read the file, they must be aware of the user input file format.
-Even though there are 2 distinct functions for each of the DataClasses there's still a high chance that both of these functions need to change if the format of Activity or the format of JournalEntry changes.
+Even though there are 2 distinct functions for each of the DataClasses there's still a high chance that both of these functions need to change if the format of `Activity` or the format of `JournalEntry` changes.

 The dependency on the file opening function and their imperative nature makes these code blocks **difficult to test**.